Multi-dimensional anticipated backward stochastic differential equations with quadratic growth: Preliminaries

 \item [$\rm(ii)$] There exists a positive constant $L$ such that for all nonnegative and integrable function $h$,

 \end{itemize}

-To establish the solvability of the multi-dimensional BSDE \eqref{eq::1.1} in the following sections, we first present some preparatory results concerning one-dimensional BSDEs with quadratic growth in this subsection.
+To establish the solvability of the multi-dimensional BSDE \eqref{eq::1.1} in the following sections, we first present some preliminary results concerning one-dimensional BSDEs with quadratic growth in this subsection.
 The proofs of these results are all included in the appendix.
-Moreover, for this purpose, for $\xi \in L_{\sF _{T}}^{\i}(\Om; \dbR)$ and $f : \Om \times [0, T] \times \dbR^{d} \rightarrow \dbR$, we consider the following equation
+For this purpose, for $\xi \in L_{\sF _{T}}^{\i}(\Om; \dbR)$, $f(\omega, t, z) : \Om \times [0, T] \ts \dbR^{d}$, and $f(\cdot, \cdot, z)$ is $\dbF$-progressively measurable, we consider the following equation

-\begin{lemma} \sl For any given pair $(U, V) \in L^\i_{\dbF}(0,T+K;\dbR^{n}) \times \mathcal{Z}^2_{\dbF}(0,T+K;\dbR^{n\times d})$, and for any $t\in [0,T]$ and $z, \bar{z} \in \dbR^{ d},$ if the generator $f$ satisfies the following conditions:
+\begin{lemma} \sl For any given pair $(U, V) \in \mathcal{H}^\i_{\dbF}(0,T+K;\dbR^{n}) \times \mathcal{Z}^2_{\dbF}(0,T+K;\dbR^{n\times d})$, and for any $t\in [0,T]$ and $z, \bar{z} \in \dbR^{ d},$ if the generator $f$ satisfies the following conditions: